colonial-heritage/data-models/user-enrichments/objects/rdf.md

         dc:language "en"
     ] ;
     oa:hasTarget [
-        oa:hasScope cc:name ; # Reference to what the enrichment is about, e.g. the name of the object oa:hasSource <https://example.org/object> . # Reference to the object
+        oa:hasScope cc:name ; # The scope or context in which the resource is used within the Annotation, e.g. an annotation about the name of a heritage object oa:hasSource <https://example.org/object> # Reference to the object ] .
-    ] .
 ```